material-components/material-components-ios/contributing/checklist.md

 Swift naming conventions differ from ObjC.
 It's important to consider the experience of users implementing Material Components in Swift targets and add naming annotations accordingly.
 See Apple's [documentation](https://developer.apple.com/library/prerelease/content/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html).

-1. Add `NS_SWIFT_NAME` annotations where appropriate.
+1. Add Swift annotation macros where appropriate:
+  - NS_SWIFT_NAME
+  - NS_SWIFT_NOTHROW
+  - NS_SWIFT_UNAVAILABLE
+  - NS_REFINED_FOR_SWIFT
-1. Use `typedef` for enums to allow truncation of enumeration value name prefixes.
+1. Use `typedef NS_ENUM` for enums to allow truncation of enumeration value name prefixes.
 1. Enter YES, NO or N/A